-- Heatherfields was built in 1972 and the lifecycle of the boiler is circa 15 years, Pumps 5 to 15 years, Plate Heat Exchangers.
-We plan to upgrade this boiler in 2024/25. - Floral House was built in 1987 and the lifecycle of the Boilers is 15 years, Pumps 5 to 15 years and Hot water cylinders 20 to 25 years.
-We plan to upgrade this heating system in 2024/25. - Beomonds was built in 1972 and was totally refurbished in 2015 and as part of that refurbishment the boiler and associated items were also upgraded.
-The heating system is due to be replaced in 2035.
+- Heatherfields was built in 1972 and the lifecycle of the boiler is circa 15 years, Pumps 5 to 15 years, Plate Heat Exchangers - The manufacturers were unable to advise a life expectancy, although the boiler is of limited life. - Floral House was built in 1987 and the lifecycle of the Boilers is 15 years, Pumps 5 to 15 years and Hot water cylinders - 20 to 25 years.
+We plan to upgrade this heating system and are currently reviewing the options available to heat the scheme over the next 15+ years - Beomonds was built in 1972 and was totally refurbished in 2015 and as part of that refurbishment the boiler and associated items were also upgraded.
+Lifecycle on the Boilers is 15 to 20 years, Pumps 5 to 15 years, Cold Water Booster set 5 to 15 years and the Heating Pressurisation unit 10 to 15 years - We plan to upgrade this heating system and are currently reviewing the options available to heat the scheme over the next 15+ years

-The remaining two independent living accommodation building are serviced by electrical heating which is separate for each dwelling.
+The remaining two independent living accommodation building are serviced by electrical heating which is separate to each dwelling.